SouthwestAir/LLMTestHarness/README.md

 pip install -r python/requirements.txt
 ```

-This installs the OpenAI client, the Anthropic client, and anything else the harness needs to run.
+This installs the OpenAI client, the Anthropic client, and other dependencies that the harness and providers need.

 ## Providers (which model are we testing?)

 The harness does not assume which model or service you are using.
-Instead, you select a provider with a command-line flag.
+You select a provider with `--provider`.

+The available providers are:

 * `mock`
-  This is a local stub.
-It returns canned “safe-sounding” answers.
-It does not call any external API.
-It is useful to confirm that the harness itself is wired correctly.
+  The mock provider does not call any external API.
+It returns canned safe-ish answers.
+This is useful to check that the harness itself works.

 * `openai`
-  This calls OpenAI using the OpenAI Python SDK.
-You must provide credentials via environment variables.
+  This provider calls an OpenAI model using the OpenAI Python SDK.
+You must export credentials.

 * `claude`
-  This calls Anthropic Claude using the Anthropic Python SDK.
-You must provide credentials via environment variables.
+  This provider calls an Anthropic Claude model using the Anthropic Python SDK.
+You must export credentials.

 ### OpenAI provider